Andrepereira2001/feup-lbaw-2021/er.md

 ## A1: Project Name

 The main goal of toEaseManage is to create a web application to help with project development management.
-This is a tool that can be used by work teams in every project areas, by allowing the creation of a project, assigning teams and tasks and enabling discussion in as forum.
+This is a tool that can be used by work teams in every project areas, by allowing the creation of a project, assigning teams and tasks and enabling discussion in a forum.

 A project is formed by a project coordinator and a group of project members.
 The coordinator is responsible for inviting members to his project as well as assigning a new coordinator.
 Every team member is able to create, assign and complete tasks, as well as, to usufruit of the project discussion forum.